Iri25/music-store/README.md

 ● Clerk's Section (separate activity - available online only)
 1. Ascending tracklist by album and title.
 The list will be retrieved using same GET/all call.
 In this list, along with the title, album and genre, the application will also displays the year.
 Note that you are retrieving an unsorted list from the server.
 2. Add a song.
-Using a POST/song call, sending the song object a new song will be added to the store list, on success the server will return the song object with id field set.
+Using a POST/song call, sending the song object a new song will be added to the store list, on success the server will return the song object with the id field set.
 3. Delete a song.
-Using DELETE /song call, by sending a valid song ID, server will remove the song.
+Using DELETE/song call, by sending a valid song ID, server will remove the song.
 On success, a 200 OK status will be returned.